arvindkrishna87/STAT390_CMIL_Fall2025/Code/MIL/MIL_trainer_9Dec_JointFinal/README.md

 - Use **one split** for initial experimentation or single model training
 - Use **all 5 splits** for robust cross-validated results and performance evaluation

 When you submit a job, SLURM will return a job ID (e.g., "Submitted batch job 122345").
-Note this job ID for monitoring.

-**Before submitting:**
-1. Update the email in the sbatch file: Replace `YOUR_NETID@u.northwestern.edu` with your actual NetID
-2. Verify the account and partition settings match your Quest allocation
-3. Modify logging directory if needed: Logs are currently set to `/projects/e32998/MIL_training/logs/` in the sbatch files
+You can also get job IDs later using `squeue --me`.

 ### Monitoring Jobs
 ```bash